 Tip 12: Find headlines in your body copy

-This secret was one that lit up a lightbulb in my brain.
-It’s pretty common practice to wait to write your headline until the end, but I have never heard this simple truth of plucking your headline from the copy that just doesn’t make the cut into the final piece.
-I ALWAYS have copy that gets cut (often because I write anywhere from 1-5 versions of my opening paragraph alone).
+This secret was one that lit up a lightbulb in our brains.
+It’s pretty common practice to wait to write your headline until the end, but we had yet to hear this simple truth of plucking your headline from the copy that just doesn’t make the cut into the final piece.
+There is ALWAYS copy that gets cut (often because we write anywhere from 1-5 versions of each opening paragraph alone).